-Notes: All estimates are smoothed, or "two-sided" estimates.
-KF Variations of the Kalman filter estimates computed for this paper.
+Notes: All estimates are smoothed or "two-sided" estimates.
+Baseline and high-variance KF refers to variations of the Kalman filter estimates computed for this paper.

-4. Real-Time Estimation of Natural Rates
+3 Real-time Estimation of Natural Rates

 I assume that the policymaker makes an ex ante commitment to one method of estimating the natural rates of both interest and unemployment.
 I additionally assume that the degree of uncertainty regarding the nature of time-variation in the natural rates variables is fixed.
 Thus, the policymaker can neither modify the method of natural rate estimation based on incoming data nor deduce the true DGPs.